ReactTraining/react-workshop/courses/advanced/06-popups-and-keyboard-events/lecture/README.md

 Start by opening `index.js` and `Menu.js`

-This is a two-part lecture:
+This is a three-part lecture:

 1. Explaining how Reach uses portals to build the `Menu`'s dropdown.
-2. Explaining keyboard navigation with `MenuButton`.
+2. Explaining and how we get indexes with `useDescendant()` and `useDescendants()`
+3. Coding keyboard events for navigation and a11y.

-Number 1 can possibly be skipped or glossed over since it's not necessary for the exercise
+Number 1 and 2 can possibly be skipped or glossed over since it's not necessary for the exercise.

 ## 1. Menu Popup (and dynamic portals)